Can people with cerebral palsy drive?

 While special accommodations may be made (a verbal test, extra time, etc.), people with cerebral palsy still must take the same tests as everyone else.

-Individuals must be at least 16 years old to obtain a license but can get a permit and start practicing at 15 years and 6 months.
+Individuals must be at least 16 years old to obtain a license but can get a permit and start practicing between ages 14 and 15, depending on the state.

 The written portion of the exam is to obtain your learner’s permit.
 Once you’ve passed the written test, you can practice driving with car adaptations.